Susan Stern

-Susan Ellen (Tanenbaum) Stern (January 31, 1943 – July 31, 1976) was an American political activist.
+Susan Ellen Stern (born Susan Ellen Tanenbaum; January 31, 1943 – July 31, 1976) was an American political activist.
 She was a member of the prominent anti-Vietnam War groups Students for a Democratic Society (SDS), Weatherman and the Seattle Liberation Front (SLF).

 Stern was tried in 1970 on charges of conspiring to damage a federal courthouse as one of the Seattle Seven.
 The trial ended in a mistrial, due to the defendants' disruptive courtroom behavior.
 The prosecution's main witness, FBI informer Horace Parker, gave unreliable and problematic testimony against the defendants, particularly under strong cross-examination by Chip Marshall, who defended himself pro se.
 Stern and her co-defendants; Roger Lippman, Joe Kelly, Jeff Dowd, Michael Lerner, Chip Marshall, and Mike Abeles were summarily convicted only of contempt of court and sentenced to six months in prison, of which Stern served three.

 She wrote a memoir about her experiences, titled With the Weathermen: The Personal Journey of a Revolutionary Woman.
 It was reprinted in September 2007 by Rutgers University Press, with an introduction by Laura Browder, as part of the series Subterranean Lives.

 Stern died of drug-related heart and lung failure on July 31, 1976, at University Hospital in Seattle, at the age of 33.

 Early years

-Susan Stern was born Susan Ellen Tanenbaum, on January 31, 1943, to David and Bernice (Bunny) Tanenbaum in Brooklyn, New York.
+Susan Stern was born Susan Ellen Tanenbaum, on January 31, 1943, to David and Bernice (Bunny) Tanenbaum in Brooklyn, New York City.
 Stern was the elder of two children, her younger brother is named Roger.
 Her parents divorced and after a custody dispute, her father was awarded custody of both children.
 Stern and her brother subsequently moved to New Jersey with their father when she was nine.
 Stern's father, a wealthy Jewish businessman, had high expectations of his children, which was difficult for Susan Stern.